 Tim Lake grows up in Cornwall with his eccentric family.
 Upon his twenty-first birthday, Tim is told by his father that all the men of the family have the ability to travel backward in time through their own lives simply by going into a dark place and concentrating.
 At first thinking this a joke, Tim discovers it to in fact be true.
 He uses this talent to try and further his way with Charlotte, the girl who comes to stay for the summer season, but fails to succeed no matter how many times he goes back.
 He moves to London and begins a career as a lawyer.
 At a restaurant, he meets the American girl Mary but when he goes back in time to help his father’s friend Harry’s play from being a flop, he erases the timeline in which he meets her.
 He waits at a gallery until he meets her and starts things up again, revisiting the timeline until he is able to create the perfect romance.
 As the two settle down together and eventually marry, his ability to travel back in time and rearrange events proves both a curse and a blessing.

 Richard Curtis is an estimable name in British film and television.
 Curtis started out as a skit writer on the classic comedy series Not the Nine O’Clock News (1979-1982) but it was his next show Blackadder (1982-9) that gained a cult following.
-He has written for a number of other hit British comedy shows such as Mr Bean (1990-5) and The Vicar of Dibley (1994-2007).
+Curtis has written for a number of other hit British comedy shows such as Mr Bean (1990-5) and The Vicar of Dibley (1994-2007).
 On cinema screens, Curtis had a huge hit with his script for Four Weddings and a Funeral (1994).
-This has had him pegged as a romantic comedy writer and he has also delivered popular works in this vein such as Notting Hill (1999), Bridget Jones’ Diary (2001) and Bridget Jones: The Edge of Reason (2004), as well as the scripts for the Mr Bean films and Steven Spielberg’s War Horse (2011).
+This has had him pegged as a romantic comedy writer and he has also delivered popular works in this vein such as Notting Hill (1999), Bridget Jones’ Diary (2001), Bridget Jones: The Edge of Reason (2004) and Yesterday (2019), as well as the scripts for the Mr Bean films and Steven Spielberg’s War Horse (2011).
 As director, he has also made Love Actually (2003) and The Boat That Rocked/Pirate Radio (2009).

 The film that About Time bears the closest resemblance to is The Time Traveler’s Wife (2009), which notedly had Rachel McAdams in an almost identical role as the titular wife to Eric Bana who could travel back and forward throughout his own lifetime – the crucial difference there was that Bana could not affect the past, while here the wife also remains unaware of his ability to change events.
 While The Time Traveler’s Wife played its premise seriously, About Time can be considered the romcom version.
 Other films such as Twice Upon a Yesterday/The Man with Rain in His Shoe (1998), Mr Nobody (2009) and in particular the much darker The Butterfly Effect (2004) have protagonists being able to mentally go back in time and create divergent pathways within the course of their own lives.